 - 1/2 cup chopped pecans, toasted* if desired

+- About 10 minutes before the cake is done, begin the frosting.
 In a medium saucepan over medium-high heat, bring the 1/2 cup of butter, 1 tablespoon of cocoa, and 6 tablespoons of Coca-Cola to a boil.
-Stir in the confectioners' sugar and beat .until smooth and well blended.
+Stir in the confectioners' sugar and beat until smooth and well blended.
 Stir in the chopped pecans.

 Serves about 16.